idfyed/playground/docs/index.md

 The playground RP has been equipped with the possibility to connect the attribute `acme_loyaltyNumber` and this can be done in two ways.

 - **Frontend connect** - Adding the new parameter in the EAPI request.
-This is the fastest integration choice, this is also the only choice in any case where the user is previously unknown to Diglias.
+This is the fastest integration choice and also the only choice in any case where the user is previously unknown to the RP.
 - **Back-end connect** - the application calls an authenticated back-end channel over REST adding the attribute to the user.
 User will then be prompted to add the attribute to the Diglias profile.